jaysonhelseth/SensorReceiveAndUpload/README.md

 # SensorReceiveAndUpload
 Receive the Xbee (Zigbee) data and upload it to the cloud.
-Their will be the ability to see the data too.
+There will be the ability to see the data too.

 ## Collecting Data
 There will be a Python script running in systemd that will collect the Xbee data and put it into a sqlite table.
 Systemd files are stored in `/etc/systemd/system` and have a name such as `runlistener.system`.